2 TANK MOLOKINI & TURTLE TOWN

 Snorkeler (child 4-12): $69.95

 Kama'aina Rates available - contact us for details

 Gratuity is not included

-(Molokini & St. Anthony Wreck available on Monday and Friday)
+(Molokini & St. Anthony Wreck available on Friday)

 Includes: Snorkel, Mask, Fins, Wetsuit, Snacks, Breakfast, Lunch, and Drinks

 Items to Bring: Swim Suit, Towel, Light Jacket and Certification Card